-This ecological site is a run-on site that does not have redoximorphic features, and the water table is deeper than four feet.
-It is not subject to flooding, and is not a closed depression.
-The Salt Flat Ecological Site does have slick spots or bare areas of high sodium in the soil, and soil surface textures of loam, clay loam, or clay.
+This ecological site is a run-on site that has no mottles in the top layers of the soil, and the water table is deeper than four feet.
+The site is subject to flooding, and does not have sandy subsoil textures.
+It does have visible salts on the surface or in the subsoil.